blink22/PopupDialog/README.md

 ## Preferred Width

 PopupDialog will always try to have a max width of 340 .
-On iPhones with smaller screens, like iPhone 5 SE, width would be 320.
+On iPhones with smaller screens, like iPhone 5 SE, width would be 300.
 340 is also the standard width for iPads.
-By setting preferredWidth you can override the max width of 340 for iPads only.
+By setting preferredWidth you can override this max width.

 ## Gesture Dismissal